-Get your Christmas tree-cutting permit for Lincoln National Forest
+Get your Christmas Tree-cutting Permit for Lincoln National Forest

-For more information, please visit www.fs.usda.gov/lincoln.
+For more information, visit these online resources:

 Christmas Tree Cutting Guidelines